Hijab Ban

-Challenging Bill 21 to defend the rights of public sector employees who are banned from wearing religious symbols, such as hijabs.
+We’re challenging Bill 21 to defend the rights of public sector employees who are banned from wearing religious symbols, including the hijab.

-NCCM is currently engaged in one of the most important civil liberties battle in the country – and we are heading to the Supreme Court of Canada with our partners the Canadian Civil Liberties Association.
+NCCM is currently engaged in one of the most important civil liberties battles in the country.
+We are heading to the Supreme Court of Canada with our partners, the Canadian Civil Liberties Association

-Bill 21, passed in June 2019, bans public sector employees—like teachers, police officers, and government lawyers—from wearing religious symbols such as the hijab, Jewish kippah, or Sikh turban while at work.
-Although framed as a step toward state secularism, it disproportionately affects Muslim women, forcing them to choose between their faith and their careers.
+Bill 21 bans public sector employees, including teachers, police officers, and government lawyers, from wearing religious symbols such as the hijab, kippah or turban.
+This disproportionately affects Muslim women, forcing them to choose between their faith and their careers.

 PHOTO: Ömer Faruk Yıldız